ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 29.02.2024: The line list MoLLIST is renamed to MoLLIST-NH to break the degeneracy with other MoLLIST line lists.
 - 28.02.2024: New linelist for NH kNigHt is added for four isotopologues.
 - 11.02.2024: 1H-12C-14N__Harris.states, lifetimes added.
 - 13.01.2024: A new line list for CH4 has been uploaded (MM).